tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 an exception is raised is generally frowned upon.
 Languages such as Java often have this requirement codified in their specifications.

+We'll work only on pure operations for now, but we'll come back to this later.
+We do often want to optimize impure operations as well!

 ## Local value numbering

 ```java